Venue hire

 A talk in the Undercoft of St Vincent’s on the art of embroidery as part of the Edinburgh Festival of the Sacred Arts in August 2021.

-St Vincent’s purchased this new Petrof Weinbach 7 feet grand piano in 2016.
+St Vincent’s purchased this new Petrof Weinbach 7′ Grand Piano in 2016.
+Here it is in its place for practising.

 St Vincent’s Petrof Weinbach grand piano in position for a recital.